neicnordic/sensitive-data-archive/sda-validator/orchestrator/README.md

 Each job preparation and job worker will start consuming messages from the configured queues based on [--job-preparation-queue configuration](#configuration) and [--job-queue configuration](#configuration).
-It will publish messages to the exchange configured by the [--broker.exchange configuration] with routing keys based on the [--job-preparation-queue configuration](#configuration) and [--job-queue configuration](#configuration).
+It will publish messages to the exchange configured by the [--broker.exchange configuration]](#configuration) with routing keys based on the [--job-preparation-queue configuration](#configuration) and [--job-queue configuration](#configuration).

 ### File system